KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Significance:**

-This proves that it is possible to use other character’s Elemental Bursts and/or Skills while maintaining Ganyu’s 20% critical rate buff which both improves her viability by making her significantly less of a selfish carry, and allows for potential usage \(although overall probably not optimal\) in swap comps with Ganyu.
+This proves that it is possible to use other character’s Elemental Bursts and/or Skills while maintaining Ganyu’s 20% CRIT Rate buff which both improves her viability by making her significantly less of a selfish carry, and allows for potential usage \(although overall probably not optimal\) in swap comps with Ganyu.

 ### A4: Harmony Between Heaven and Earth